 The importance of glazes is heavily weighted in the program.
-Students will learn how to alter glazes and finishes by adjusting the materials or firing parameters.
+Essential to students' development is understanding how to alter glazes and finishes by adjusting the materials or firing parameters.
 Students gradually discover and develop their own aesthetic style and apply it to their work.
 They learn about studio production through designing their own unique line and participating in the marketing exercise of a holiday craft sale.